githubjakob/AntlrAstGenerator/README.md

 # Antlr Java Ast Generator
 https://github.com/githubjakob/AntlrAstGenerator

-This projects generates an Abstract Syntax Tree (AST) from Java sourcecode.
+This projects generates an Abstract Syntax Tree (AST) from Java sourcecode, and produces a list of the names (types) of all the by performing a depth-first search.

 ## Goal
 Generate an AST from Sourcecode for various input languages using Antlr4.

-### Target languages
+### Input languages (Grammars)
 * Java
 * JavaScript
 * C++